Find Grad Schools

 25% Women

 Pennsylvania State University - Main Campus is the 7th most popular school in the nation for students seeking a doctor's degree in meteorology.
 Each year, around 0 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in meteorology from Penn State University Park.
-About 25% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.

 5 Yearly Graduations